happysingh23828/HappyTimer/README.md

+## If this project helps you in anyway, show your love :heart: by putting a :star: on this project :v:

 ## Donation
 If this project help you reduce time to develop, you can give me a cup of coffee :)